Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 To address this issue, the League of Women Voters, has launched an unprecedented Web site for voters Vote411.org - The One-Stop Shop for Election Information.

 Voting is on most American's mind right now.
 Make sure that your vote is counted.
 There have been voting irregularities in some places where early voting is allowed.
 There is evidence if you vote a straight party ticket it will not register the votes.

 One of the more annoying things at election time is robocalls which are happening at a record breaking rate this year.
 I have never liked getting recorded calls.
 If someone is going to call on behalf of a candidate, they should have supporters calling on their behalf.
 Robocalling centers allows candidates to inundate our households with little effort.

 We all are being barraged with political ads by mail, by phone and on the television set.
 One of the best ways to find out where candidates stand is from your Voter's Pamphlet.

 Luckily, there are only two more weeks of this.
 If you should have any trouble voting or find that the process seems to not be working the way you expect, talk to a poll worker.
 If they are not able to help sufficiently.
 Contact your Secretary of State's election office.

 There have been problems with voter registrations in some states.
 To check on the status of your voter registration use this site.

 Here is a great resource to educate you on the political races in your state and area no matter you live in the U.S.

 Each Election Day, we have the chance to shape the future of our communities, states, and nation by voting.
 Sadly, too many of us fail to exercise that right.
-Voter turnout in America has declined steadily for four decades.

 Are you currently registered to vote?
 If you have moved recently or have just reached voting age, make sure you are registered for the upcoming U.S. primary elections usually held in September.